ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     P-avax1g4eryh40dtcsltmxn9zk925ny07gdq2xyjtf4g
 ````

-As before, the user will need to indicate to use both ledger addresses for auth, and will need to have ledger 0
+As before, the user is going to need to indicate to use both ledger addresses for auth, and is going to need to have ledger 0
-connected in order to pay for the fee (0.001 AVAX) and be the first Subnet auth signer.
+connected to pay for the fee (0.001 AVAX) and be the first Subnet auth signer.

 ```text
 ✔ Mainnet